The 2021-22 Premier League is now well underway, and here's how to watch every Premier League 2021/22 game live.

 How to watch the Premier League in the UK

 Despite the UK being the home of the Premier League, watching your favorite team can be a bit tricky.
-For a start, not every game is televised.
-And, of the 200 that are, matches are split between Sky Sports, Amazon Prime, and BT Sport.
+For a start, not every game is televised owing to the blackout rule.
+Even if the game you're after is one of the 200 available to watch live, you'll then have to figure out whether to stream it on Sky Sports, Prime Video, and BT Sport.

 One of the coolest things about the Premier League — especially when compared to professional sports in the United States — is that the teams change a bit every season.
 The bottom three teams in the Premier League at the end of the season (based on points) are "relegated" down one level to the English Football League Championship.
 (Also known as the Sky Bet Championship.)
 And the top two teams from the EFL are promoted to the Premier League.
 (A third team joins them after a little mini-tournament between the Nos.
 3-6 teams in the EFL.)